WHAT IS APPEALING ABOUT BUYING DIAPERS?

 When thinking about the process of creating and gifting from a registry, we wanted to get some first-hand accounts of how Creators and Gifters thought of diapers on the registry.
 Our goals were to determine how we could increase the Gifter appeal of buying diapers by understanding how and why they choose items.
 The team interviewed 4 registry gifters.

-Interview with Registry Gifter
+Interview with registry Gifter

 Insights